acsakvarimark/devops-upam-test/README.md

 #### Stages

-1. Git repository pull
+**1. Git repository pull**

+Checks whether the newest repository version is inside the workspace.
+Pulls newest version and navigates into it for further tasks.

-2. Setup of used tools
+**2. Setup of used tools**

+Installs neccessary tools for further tasks such as docker and ansible.

-3. Generation of new User
+**3. Generation of new User**

+Uses dedicated ansible file to generate new user for use in further tasks.

-4. OS update (Optional)
+**4. OS update (Optional)**

+Optional OS update on the node the pipeline runs on.

 5. Setup K8s
 6. Setup portainer
 7. Setup ingress